Neo-X/Glens_Blog/content/2018-01-19-DeepRL-Algorithms.md

 1. The policy mean can still change dramatically making learning a good policy challenging.

-### Deep Deterministic Policy Gradient (DDPG)
+## Deep Deterministic Policy Gradient (DDPG)

-DPG is a slightly different framework that is more like DQN.
+[DDPG](https://arxiv.org/abs/1509.02971) is a slightly different framework that is more like DQN.
 Instead of using a score function to push the policy in the direction of actions with higher reward instead a action-valued Q function is learned.
 This action-valued function $q(s,a)$ can be used to compute the direction to change the current action in order to increase the overall future discounted reward.
 Simply the method maximizes $q(s,\pi(a|s))$.
 However, this method does not account for how exploration should be performed.
 Approximating a q-function is done off-policy so the the q-function can learn the value of states and actions the policy might not explore and in doing so can better estimate the value over all actions.
 This property should theoretically allow for the learning of full q-function that encodes the best action to take in any state.
 In practice this model is learned to compute gradients over the current mean of the policy in order to improve the policy.

 **Pros:**